-Dr Novak is a Postdoctoral Research Fellow and Sports Performance Scientist at Rugby Australia.
-Dr Novak is conducting research and developing data driven solutions in human performance (primarily collective team behaviours, skill acquisition, athlete monitoring and esports performance).
-As an industry-embedded researcher, Dr Novak collaborates with rugby coaching staff across Australia’s elite rugby programs as well as UTS academics.
+Dr Novak is a Research Fellow at UTS and Sports Performance Scientist at Rugby Australia.
+Dr Novak is investigating team performance and collective team behaviours across sports, esports and military settings.
+This work is industry-focused with extensive collaborations with Rugby Australia, the Office of Naval Research Global, and the Australian Defence Force.
 His work focuses on developing methods to analyse and interpret the complex interactions between physical, technical and tactical characteristics that underpin elite team performance.

 - Accredited Sports Scientist (Level 2) - Exercise and Sports Science Australia (ESSA)